 These exceptions are pretty standard.
 You can see the respective mobile stores for their refund policies.

-The 30 day refund window basically acts as a free trial VPN, since you can cancel any time within the window for a full refund.
+The 30-day refund window basically acts as a free trial VPN, since you can cancel at any time within the window for a full refund.

-In working on this Surfshark review, I had many interactions with their support team.
+In working on this review, I had many interactions with the Surfshark VPN support team.
 I found the support to be fast and helpful.
-You can access the live chat support directly through the website and it is available 24 hours a day, seven days a week.
+You can access live chat directly through the website and it is available 24 hours a day, seven days a week.

 I also found the Surfshark website to have lots of good info.
 There is a dedicated support domain with dozens of tutorials and guides.

 Now let’s examine the cons (drawbacks) of Surfshark VPN.

 I ran lots of speed tests for this review.
 The test results for the WireGuard protocol were excellent and are all posted above.

 There is one drawback with speeds, however.
 I found the OpenVPN protocol to not offer the best performance.
 While anyone can use WireGuard, some may prefer to use OpenVPN for various reasons.
 OpenVPN is also the only protocol supported with the multi-hop feature.

 Below you can see that OpenVPN speeds were not great in a few locations.